cocos/cocos-docs/en/animation/marionette/state-translation.md

 # State Transitions

-**Transition** represents a transition between two states, which we can classify depending on the source where the transition occurs.
+**Transition** represents a transition between two states, which can be classified depending on the source where the transition occurs.

 - **Ordinary Transition**: the source where the transition occurs is a pseudo-state **entry** or **sub-state machine**.